What is Laser Damage?

 Back to top

-What Is A Pass/Fail Test?
+What is a Pass/Fail Test?

 This is a simple test which certifies that a sample can withstand a customer-specified laser fluence.
 A number of sites across the sample are irradiated, and any laser induced damage constitutes a 'fail' result.
 This is a simpler test than a full threshold determination, and is often used for QA testing of standard coating runs.